 I have to add in my favourites list the X-lent, Swedish Lundahl transformers that are a mind puzzling riddle to connect and as beautiful as a SAAB car.

 The honourable mention goes to the One Electron UBT-3 transformer which is a killer bargain for its sound quality.
+We also don’t forget that there are still American hand made quality transformers as those made by Mr. Jack Elliano at Electra Print.

 THE LOUDSPEAKER ODYSSEY